joenandez/codename_hunter/README.md

 ## Configuration

-There are three ways to configure your Together API key and other settings:
+There are two ways to configure your Together API key:

-### 1. Environment Variable (Highest Priority)
+### 1. Environment Variable (Recommended)
 ```bash
 # Set for current session
 export TOGETHER_API_KEY='your_api_key'